-The Energy Professionals International (EPI) effort addresses the lack of skilled and trained personnel available to review organizations’ EnMS, with a particular focus on the need for knowledge and skills to effectively conduct audits of organizations seeking certification to ISO 50001.
-Establishing a consensus-based, international certification scheme will support greater consistency in ISO 50001 certification outcomes, thus increasing the impact of ISO 50001 and, more generally, demonstrating the value of EnMS business practices to industrial, commercial, and public sector organizations.
+The effort addresses the lack of skilled and trained personnel available to review organizations’ EnMS, with a particular focus on the need for knowledge and skills to effectively conduct audits of organizations seeking certification to ISO 50001.
+Establishing a consensus-based, international certification scheme will support greater consistency in ISO 50001:2018 certification outcomes, thus increasing the impact of ISO 50001:2018 and, more generally, demonstrating the value of EnMS business practices to industrial, commercial, and public sector organizations.

-The purpose of the Energy Professionals International (EPI) ISO 50001 Lead Auditor credential is to support the creation of an international workforce focused on maximizing the energy savings impact of ISO 50001 implementation in industrial, commercial, and public sector organizations.
+The purpose of the ISO 50001 Lead Auditor credential is to support the creation of an international workforce focused on maximizing the energy savings impact of ISO 50001:2018 implementation in industrial, commercial, and public sector organizations.

-This consensus-based, internationally relevant certification scheme for ISO 50001 Lead Auditor builds greater consistency and higher value in ISO 50001 implementations.
-This credential ensures the qualified candidate is competent in the following ISO 50003 technical areas: buildings, building complexes, and industry – light to medium.
+This consensus-based, internationally relevant certification scheme for ISO 50001 Lead Auditor builds greater consistency and higher value in ISO 50001:2018 implementations.
+This credential ensures the qualified candidate is competent in all of the ISO 50003 technical areas: buildings, building complexes, industry – light to medium, and heavy industry.
 Within the context of the audit plan, the ISO 50001 Lead Auditor will be able to: